Gilbert and Sullivan and Danny Kaye (1949)

 Decca DL 5094

-The Policeman's Song and "When you're anxious for to shine" are included on a more recent Danny Kaye compilation, "Entertainer Extraordinary" (ASV Ltd LIVING ERA CD AJA 5270).
-David Cookson points out:
+The Policeman's Song was included on "The Best of Danny Kaye," MCAD 31058 (1987).
+The Policeman's Song and "When you're anxious for to shine" were included on a more recent Danny Kaye compilation, "Entertainer Extraordinary" (ASV Ltd LIVING ERA CD AJA 5270).

-Both tracks were recorded on 4 December 1947, and both are conducted (and arranged?) by Johnny Green.
+Both tracks were recorded on 4 December 1947, and both were conducted (and arranged?) by Johnny Green.
 The credit for the Policeman's Song includes the words "with male quartet & orchestra conducted by Johnny Green".
 There's an extra verse to the Policeman's Song, and the third verse of If You're Anxious For To Shine has been completely altered.
 I believe the additional lyrics were written by Sylvia Fine, Danny Kaye's wife.

 Issue History